gshubham804/Quickspot/Readme.md

   - Login
   - Register
-  - Send OTP
-  - Verify OTP
-  - Send Email
-  - Forgot password
-  - Reset password

 - Search the parking zone with pincode and name of parking zone
 - Show the availability of slot in parking zone
-- Time ended for parking and car wash done
 - Book the slot
-- Send the confirmation messge to user
+- Downalod the receipt

+## Packages Installed

+- react-router-dom
+- react-redux
+- html2canvas
+- jspdf
+- redux-persist
+- cloudinary
+- react-toastify
-- Car wash features
+- redux-toolkit

-- Show the alert if car is not in queue
+## Tasks to Be Completed

+- Make filter functional
+- Build user component through which user can check their profile or update.
-- User prfile section
+- Check history in user profile section
+- Login / Signup with Google
+- Send OTP on registration
+- Forgot Password
-  - Edit/update the profile
+- Send confirmation mail after booking the slot
-  - See the bookings
+- Enhance the appearance of the search component.
+- Car wash feature
+- Admin Panel